Pacific Palisades Presbyterian Church

 After a brief foray into the business world, then teaching severely emotionally disturbed (SED) high risk youth in Pacoima, she graduated from Fuller Theological Seminary with a Masters of Divinity in 1993, focusing on multicultural studies and pastoral counseling.
 She holds a doctorate of ministry from New York Theological Seminary, and her dissertation focused on clergy self care through interfaith dialogue and community.

 Pastor Grace was ordained in the PCUSA in 1996, and has served in many different roles in the church as a children’s pastor, youth pastor, and associate pastor.
 She has had the blessing of doing urban missions with focus on the homeless as well short-term missions in both Mexico and in Central America.

-When she is not at church, she serves at Cedars-Sinai Medical Center as a chaplain intern, and currently sits on the Board of New Theological Seminary of the West and is on the Leadership Council of Angel Interfaith Network.
+When she is not at church, Pastor Grace serves as a chaplain intern at Cedars Sinai and is engaged in learning with their CPE program.
+In addition, she serves as a hospice chaplain for a hospice service in the greater Los Angeles area.
+Pastor Grace also continues to sit on the Board of New Theological Seminary of the West and is an immediate past member of the Leadership Council of Angel Interfaith Network.